Stephen Elop: Shift to Windows Phone

 "the single most important word is 'differentiation'.
 Entering the Android environment late, we knew we would have a hard time differentiating."
 When asked if he regretted this choice in 2013, Elop said "What we were worried about a couple of years ago was the very high risk that one hardware manufacturer could come to dominate Android" thanks to vertical integration, and pointing out "Now fast forward to today and examine the Android ecosystem, and there's a lot of good devices from many different companies, but one company [Samsung] has essentially now become the dominant player".
 Elop noted that Nokia was well behind and would have to play catch up to Samsung, saying "we were respectful of the fact that we were quite late in making that decision.
 Many others were in that space already".
-Elop also justified Windows Phone as giving Nokia a chance to market itself as an alternative to Apple and Samsung.In another interview in 2013, Elop implied that Samsung Electronics would have been dominant in the Android space, leaving no space for other OEMs.
+Elop also justified Windows Phone as giving Nokia a chance to market itself as an alternative to Apple and Samsung.
+In another interview in 2013, Elop implied that Samsung Electronics would have been dominant in the Android space, leaving no space for other OEMs.
 A journalist from The Guardian agreed, noting HTC's decline in revenue.
 However, later on Nokia would begin reweighing its options and at Mobile World Congress held in February 2014 Stephen Elop took stage to unveil Nokia's first Android Phone, Nokia X.

 Following the launch of the Nokia Lumia 920 flagship and its positive reception and apparent strong sales, Elop said to an Yle newscaster in December 2012: "...if you think about the last year, it's been a very difficult year.
 We've made many difficult decisions, we've made changes.
 But what we've also been doing is our very best work in making great products and getting them to consumers.
 So whether it's the Lumia 920, whether it is your Asha Full Touch products - the people of Nokia are doing their best work, but what's happening now, is that it's not us saying that, it's the people around the world.
 Our employees are feeling that, [...] so that creates a sense of hope and optimism.
 Now at the same time, we know we have a lot of hard work still had [...] but there's that sense that the hard work, that that seesaw has really begun to pay off.
 You feel that in the company."
 He also thanked the Finnish shareholders for supporting Nokia during its "darkest days."

+The company's best-selling model was the Nokia Lumia 520, although as a budget class product it suggested that Nokia continued to struggle in the high-end market, despite positive reception of the award winning Nokia Lumia 1020 cameraphone.